 The nature of being human is to be attached.
 This is neither bad nor good.
 When we begin to become aware of our attachment and work on releasing it in the moment, knowing it will come back to us when we think or know ourselves – our ego – when we think or say: “I”, “me” “mine”.
 When repeated actions to release attachment occur through our work a greater awareness becomes available and eventually states of, or a continuum of enlightenment may manifest.

 Examining memory related illnesses can reveal how consciousness, memory and time are connected.
 Dementia and Alzheimer’s are clear examples of how persons with this disease lose their sense of self and time through savage memory losses.
-Dementia appears to be less savage than Alzheimer’s because a sense of self is maintained over a longer period in a variety of age regressive memories or selves.
+Dementia appears to be less savage than Alzheimer’s because a sense of self is maintained over a longer period in a variety of age regressive memories or sub-personalities.
 Alzheimer’s seems more aggressive because it destroys the memory of self much more quickly than dementia.

-I had an opportunity to have lunch with a family where an elder male was in the middle to late stage of Alzheimer’s.
-At the time it didn’t feel like an opportunity but a battle for survival.
+I had an opportunity to have lunch with a family where an elder male was in the middle to late stages of Alzheimer’s.
+At the time it didn’t feel like an opportunity but a battle for survival: mine.
 His personality was confused and frantic partially because there was no place in his body while in a crowded restaurant to find home.
 He repeatedly attacked my body’s perimeter.
 I had to coax him back into his own body.
 When we finally left the restaurant, he returned to near his own body and was lightly tethered there like a horse outside a saloon in an old western tv show.
 The attack was persistent, wild, chaotic, confused and desperate but not personal.
 I was firm in protecting my space and not letting him in and insistent on him going back to his body with some healing to help him stay.

 The opportunity came after the incident in as much as there is an electromagnetic field that supports our neural net outside the brain.
 It is social and identifies with the safety of friends and family.
 His neural net was looking for home.
-He could not find it in his own family because they were emotionally chaotic within themselves in the midst the chaos of the general business of the restaurant.
+He could not find it in his own family because they were emotionally chaotic within themselves due to his disease in the midst the chaos of the general business of the restaurant.
 He found it (home) in my calm demeanor as a healer and shaman.